syedfa/apptentive-documentation/using_apptentive/android/integration.md

 	}
 });
 ```

+** Note: Because of the way parse initializes, ou may need to restart your app in order for the deviceToken to be available.**

 #### Saving the Parse Push Notification with Apptentive

 Integrating **Parse** into your app involves adding a receiver entry in your manifest that points to `com.parse.ParsePushBroadcastReceiver`.
 This receiver will receive `Intents` when a user opens a push notification.
 In order to enable **Apptentive** to receive push notifications that are meant for us, you will need to subclass `ParsePushBroadcastReceiver` and replace the reference in your manifest to point to your subclass.
 Then, add the following in your subclass's `onPushOpen()` method.